Lainad27/imageToSticker/README.md

 > npm start
 ```

-Also, to use the Wolfram alpha API go to https://developer.wolframalpha.com/portal/myapps/ and fill the api key (searck KEY) in \handler\message\index.js .
+Also, to use the Wolfram alpha API go to https://developer.wolframalpha.com/portal/myapps/ and fill the api key (search KEY) in \handler\message\index.js .

 after running it you need to scan the qr